tukl-msd/gem5.TnT/README.md

 and share useful hints about gem5, so that the learning process is accelerated.

-If you decide to use gem5.TnT or parts of it in your research, please add a reference this website [https://github.com/tukl-msd/gem5.TnT](https://github.com/tukl-msd/gem5.TnT).
+If you decide to use gem5.TnT or parts of it, please cite this website [https://github.com/tukl-msd/gem5.TnT](https://github.com/tukl-msd/gem5.TnT).

 * [**dep_install.sh**](dep_install.sh): installs known dependencies for building gem5 and running the example scripts contained in this repository.